 In a press release, OfficeTeam shared 66 percent of people would leave their job if they felt underappreciated.
 When compared to an employee engagement study conducted by Psychometrics, 52 percent of respondents said they wanted more acknowledgment from their bosses at work.
 Judging by these two statistics, most of the workforce feel undervalued by their employers.

-Lack of recognition is a costly problem.
-Not only can it cause low productivity due to disengagement, but it also breeds issues such as resentment, decrease in morale, and poor retention rates.
+Lack of employee recognition is a costly problem.
+Not only can it cause low productivity due to disengagement, but it also breeds issues such as resentment, a decrease in morale, and poor retention rates.
 Undoubtedly, issues stemming from undervaluing employees can cause problems that hurt businesses and their people.
 However, combatting these problems is possible by building a work culture around acknowledgment and appreciation.

 In this article, explore the top three employee recognition strategies that strengthen teams and create a work culture of gratitude, appreciation, and acknowledgment.

 While sharing gratitude is one of the easiest and most effective ways to give employee recognition, researchers from Harvard Business Review found 37 percent of managers toss positive reinforcement like employee awards or words of affirmation to the side.
 As mentioned above, disregarding the importance of gratitude is dangerous to workplace culture.
 Dr. Robert Emmons, a psychology professor at UC Davis, affirms this point.
 He tells Fast Company that symptoms of ungratefulness like “exploitation, complaint, entitlement, gossip [and] negativity” destroy unified teams.

 Instead, Emmons says expressing gratitude helps “individuals live in a way that leads to the kind of workplace environment that human beings long for.”
 This means it’s more than saying “thank you” from time to time.
 In places of employment, gratitude is a continuous, long-term relationship-building process designed to foster and strengthen team bonds.